 Outlets can sometimes be scarce on the road, and that is why a 4-port USB charger that charges up to four mobile devices at the same time is a godsend for world travelers.
 Charge your smart phone, iPod, and tablet all at the same time with just one charger.
 The Kensington 4-Port USB Charger eliminates the need to carry multiple wall chargers, plus it keeps all your devices in the same locale when charging.

 If you’re like me and can’t go a day without listening to music, then you’re going to need something other than your headphones to listen.
 I know that I love to have some music playing in my room while I’m showering, getting ready, or just chilling.
 There are all types of different speakers on the market, but travelers need something small and lightweight to justify bringing it.
-Enter the Sony Clock Radio for iPod and iPhone.
-Not only is it really small and lightweight, it also doubles as a clock and an alarm, both of which you’re going to need on a RTW trip.
+Enter iHome’s Rechargeable minispeakers.
+Not only are they really small and lightweight, the sound is great.

 RTW travelers who are still in the dreaming or planning stage love to gobble up anything travel related, so consider putting the following movies, documentaries, and travel related DVD’s on your gift wish list: